Given the importance of the developing racketeering scandal in Macedonia, Republika has prepared full background and analysis of the events so far

 Both Boki 13 and Katica Janeva were quickly abandoned by their closest circle of supporters.
 The day after her tentative resignation and Boki’s arrest, Janeva’s team held a press conference in the SPO office to insist that any failures are limited to this one case, for which Janeva had direct responsibility, and all the other cases were led professionally.
 The press conference was conducted by Lence Ristoska.
-Fatime Fetai was absent, but several days later she joined in with the other prosecutors, despite the fact that she was defending Janeva as irreplaceable in an interview she gave for 1TV (obviously) on a few months ago.
+Fatime Fetai was absent, but several days later she joined in the position of the other prosecutors, despite the fact that she was defending Janeva as irreplaceable in an interview she gave for 1TV.
 A third prosecutor, Lile Stefanova, who was allegedly questioned over her knowledge about the Boki 13 scandal, defended herself before the press saying tartly that she had no authority to sign anything – directly pointing the finger at Janeva for any decisions to prosecute or to hold back on taking steps against defendants.

 Shortly before Boki 13’s arrest, janeva reportedly tried to order that all computers used by the SPO are formatted.
 This would destroy logs revealing which prosecutor used which computer and when.
 The process started, and several computers were wiped clean before Janeva’s staff, afraid of adding destruction of evidence on top of other possible charges, demanded that the IT teams back off.